 Heads up: Acceptance rates are calculated weekly and reset Mondays at 5 AM.

-Each pickup (including passengers bringing a friend) in Lyft Lines counts as one ride.
+Each pickup (including passengers bringing a friend) in Shared rides counts as one ride.

 Rides cancelled because of an incorrect number of passengers (like when a passenger shows up with more friends than indicated in the app) are considered 'no show.'

-Like any ride request, you can choose to accept or ignore Line requests.
-If you prefer not to give a Line ride, let the request expire and wait for a non-Line request.
-Please note that declined Line requests are still counted in your total ride requests when your acceptance rate is calculated.
+Like any ride request, you can choose to accept or ignore Shared ride requests.
+If you prefer not to give a Shared ride, let the request expire and wait for a non-Shared request.
+Please note that declined Shared ride requests are still counted in your total ride requests when your acceptance rate is calculated.